u-Kuro/TechNews/README.md

 ## Automated API Retrieval

 The website is integrated with newsapi.org and uses an automated API retrieval system.
-The website checks for new articles every hour and retrieves the latest news from various sources around the world.
-The system is limited to 100 API requests per day.
+The system checks for new articles every hour and retrieves the latest news from various sources around the world.
+Currently, the system is limited to a maximum of 100 API requests per day, ensuring that the website is updated at least every 1 hour and 12 minutes.

 ## Deployed Website URL